kubernetes/kops/docs/aws.md

 ### Sharing an S3 bucket across multiple accounts

+It is possible to use a single S3 bucket for storing kops state for clusters located in different accounts, by using [cross-account bucket policies](http://docs.aws.amazon.com/AmazonS3/latest/dev/example-walkthroughs-managing-access-example2.html#access-policies-walkthrough-cross-account-permissions-acctA-tasks).

+Kops will be able to use buckets configured with cross-account policies by default.

-If you configure a single S3 bucket to maintain kops state for clusters across multiple accounts, you may want to override the object ACLs which kops places on the state files.
+In this case you may want to override the object ACLs which kops places on the state files, as default AWS ACLs will make it possible for an account that has delegated access to write files that the bucket owner can not read.

 To do this you should set the environment variable `KOPS_STATE_S3_ACL` to the preferred object ACL, for example `bucket-owner-full-control`.